 Greetings Plant Enthusiasts!

-Indian Physic (Porteranthus sp. syn Gillenia sp.), Asian Dogwood (Cornus kousa), Avens (Geum sp.), Bluets (Houstonia spp.), Buttercups (Ranunculus spp.), Clethra sp., Columbine (Aquilegia spp.), Cross Vine (Bignonia capreolata), Daisys (Leucanthemum spp.), Fleabanes (Erigeron spp.), Forget Me Nots (Myosotis sp.), Golden Banner (Thermopsis sp.), Goutweed (Aegopodium podagraria), Japanese Honeysuckle (Lonicera japonica), Lupines (Lupinus spp.), Mountain Laurel (Kalmia latifolia) Orchard Grass (Dactylis glomerata), Partridge berry (Mitchella repens), Peony (Paeonia spp.)
-Privet (Ligustrum spp.), Red Buckeye (Aesculus pavia), Red Hot Poker (Kniphofia uvaria), Roses (Rosa spp.), Rye (Secale cereale), Smoke Tree (Cotinus sp.), Solomon’s Seal (Polygonatum biflorum), Sweet Vernal Grass (Anthoxanthum odoratum), Sweet Shrub (Calycanthus floridus), Sweet William (Dianthus spp.), Valerian (Valeriana officinalis) Virginia Sweet Spire (Itea virginica), Weigelia, Wheat (Triticum sp.), Wild Black Cherry (Prunus serotina) and Wood Nettle (Laportea canadensis) are some of the many things blooming well right now around Asheville.
+Indian Physic (Porteranthus sp. syn Gillenia sp.), Asian Dogwood (Cornus kousa), Avens (Geum sp.), Bluets (Houstonia spp.), Buttercups (Ranunculus spp.), Sweet Pepperbush (Clethra sp.), Columbine (Aquilegia spp.), Daisys (Leucanthemum spp.), Fleabanes (Erigeron spp.), Forget Me Nots (Myosotis sp.), Goutweed (Aegopodium podagraria), Lupines (Lupinus spp.), Mountain Laurel (Kalmia latifolia) Orchard Grass (Dactylis glomerata), Partridge berry (Mitchella repens), Peony (Paeonia spp.)
+Princess Tree (Paulownia tomentosa), Privet (Ligustrum spp.), Red Buckeye (Aesculus pavia), Roses (Rosa spp.), Rye (Secale cereale), Shooting Star (Dodecatheon sp.), Smoke Tree (Cotinus sp.), Solomon’s Seal (Polygonatum biflorum), Sweet Vernal Grass (Anthoxanthum odoratum), Sweet Shrub (Calycanthus floridus), Sweet William (Dianthus spp.), Valerian (Valeriana officinalis) Virginia Sweet Spire (Itea virginica), Weigelia, Wheat (Triticum sp.), Wild Black Cherry (Prunus serotina) and Wood Nettle (Laportea canadensis) are some of the many things blooming well right now around Asheville, NC.

 What plants around you are in flower or fruit?
 Include a few down below in the commentary section if you get a chance.
 Make a bouquet for someone you love and one for yourself too!
 Think, colors, heights, textures, smells….Some flowers hold up better than others.
-Members of the Brassicaceae, Poaceae and Asteraceae are particularly good choices.
-For the last 15 years i have done the flowers for the Warren Wilson College graduation stage along with my friend and mentor Michael Gentry as i mentioned in the last class.
-Many of the flowers above we have employed to that effect.
-Unfortunately this year’s in person graduation celebration was cancelled due to the pandemic… Alas, life goes on for the blooms nonetheless even with all our human stress…
+Members of the Asteraceae, Brassicaceae and Poaceae are particularly good choices.
+For 15 years i did the flowers for the Warren Wilson College graduation stage along with my friend and mentor Michael Gentry as mentioned in the last class.
+Many of the flowers above were employed to that effect.
+Unfortunately 2020’s in person graduation celebration was cancelled due to the pandemic and in the years since i have heard nothing of continuing the tradition… Alas, life goes on for the blooms nonetheless even with all our human stress!

 Botany in a Day Pages 25-36 6th ed.
 27-36 5th ed.